-Basis Points, written by CJ MacDonald, is our regular market commentary updates, generally sent on Tuesdays and Thursdays, to provide a quick digest of economic perspective.
+Basis Points is our regular market commentary updates, generally sent on Tuesdays and Thursdays, to provide a quick digest of economic perspective.

 An estate plan that leaves wealth without wisdom can quickly destroy a family legacy